-Why the humanistic worldview is the best stance to survive the environmental crisis.
+What worldview gives humans the best chance to tackle the environmental crisis.

-Amsterdam Declaration, Humanist Manifesto 2022 is such a concise and thoughtful document that we should start by quoting it.
+Amsterdam Declaration, Humanist Manifesto 2022 is such a concise and thoughtful document but so dry and heartless:

 1. Humanists strive to be ethical